Our website address is: https://oldchurch.ca.

 If you leave us your email address it will only be used to contact you and is never given, sold or shared in any way with another party.

-The Old Church Theatre prohibits actions that discriminate against people based on the following grounds in the Ontario Human Rights Code:
+The Old Church Theatre prohibits actions that discriminate against people, our guests, employees and volunteers, based on the following grounds in the Ontario Human Rights Code:

 Workplace Violence and Harassment Prevention Policy